ymogos/JavaScript-Challenges/README.md

 # JavaScript-Challenges
-This includes four mini projects done using HTML,CSS and JavaScript
+This includes four mini projects done using HTML,CSS and JavaScript. it is responsive.
+The last project is playing card game.It is large project compared with the other three and interesting.